oauth-xx/oauth-ruby/README.md

 ## Compatibility

 Targeted ruby compatibility is non-EOL versions of Ruby, currently 2.7, 3.0, and 3.1.
-Ruby is limited to 2.0+ in the gemspec, and this will change with minor version bumps, while the gem is still in SemVer 0.x.
-The `master` branch will soon target 0.6.x releases.
+Ruby is limited to 2.3+ in the gemspec, and this will change with minor version bumps, while the gem is still in 0.x, in accordance with the SemVer spec.

+The `master` branch now targets 0.6.x releases.
 See `v0.5-maintenance` branch for older rubies.

 NOTE: If there is another 0.5.x release it is anticipated to be the last of the 0.5.x series.